Appalachian Tire still refused.

 Goodyear has a contract with the state.
 Appalachian Tire is a local distributor of Goodyear.

-Discounts for tires for government vehicles can range from 45 to 52 percent, based on the tire's size and other things, according to Jeri Whitehead, director of purchasing for the Kanawha County Commission.
+Discounts for tires for government vehicles can range from 45 percent to 52 percent, based on the tire's size and other factors, according to Jeri Whitehead, director of purchasing for the Kanawha County Commission.

 Reach Kate White at kate.wh...@wvgazette.com or 304-348-1723.